Home Assistant Integration

 Network Configuration

-Section titled “Network Configuration”The configuration.yaml includes network-specific settings for the bridge networking environment:
+Section titled “Network Configuration”The configuration.yaml carries network-specific settings so HA reports the right client IP behind the tunnel:

 Remote Access